Deutsche-Squad-Gemeinschaft/BeyondTheWire-RCON-PHP/README.md

 You can install this package by using composer and the following command:
 ```
-composer require dsg/squad-rcon-php
+composer require dsg/beyondthewire-rcon-php
 ```

-The code will then be available under the `DSG\SquadRCON` namespace.
+The code will then be available under the `DSG\BeyondTheWireRCON` namespace.

 ## Commands